CS506/fall2016-group1/docs/metric-definitions/implementation-flexibility-metric.md

 We derive our metric for flexibility from a discussion in the textbook *Software
 Engineering: Modern Approaches*<sup>1</sup>.
-There is no direct way to measure the degree of flexibility but there are attributes which can be measured in order to come to a conclusion about the degree of flexibility of our implementation.
+There is no direct way to measure the degree of flexibility, but there are attributes which can be measured in order to come to a conclusion about the degree of flexibility of our implementation.
 The attributes are as shown below: